shhossain/computer_science/.github/pull_request_template.md

 What types of changes does your code introduce to this project?
 _Put an `x` in the boxes that apply_

-- [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] Proofreading (fix spelling, grammer, punctuation, accuracy) [More about Proofreading](https://www.scribbr.com/language-rules/what-is-proofreading/)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New Files/Folder (adding folder without removing existing)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Add/Remove Files (adding/removing existing files/folder)

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._

 - [ ] Tested any code against its gcc/clang or the official binaries and it passes locally with my changes
-- [ ] I have added tests/reference that prove my fix is effective/accurate or that my feature works
+- [ ] I have added necessary explanation
-- [ ] I have added necessary documentation
+- [ ] I have added necessary links in working section
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Added external links

 ## Further comments